Bachelor’s Degree Requirements

 - 9 of the 30 units must be in General Education.

-Note: CSUN coursework taken in non-matriculated status (i.e., Open University, self-support Winter Intersession, self-support Summer Session) is considered in residence, with a maximum of 24 special session units.
+Note: CSUN coursework taken in non-matriculated status (i.e., in Fall, Spring or Summer through Open University or self-support Winter Intersession) is considered in residence, with a maximum of 24 special session units.

 - Total Unit Minimums and Distribution: